newaetech/ChipShover/host-python/docs/index.rst

 .. autoclass:: ChipShover
     :members:

-This documentation is part of the ChipSHOUTER Python API.
+This documentation is part of the ChipShover Python API.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this ChipSHOUTER Python API software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom
+Permission is hereby granted, free of charge, to any person obtaining a copy of this ChipShover Python API software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom